What Is a Ransomware Attack?

-- Continuously and vigorously evaluate your security posture to ensure that you have the right protections in place.
+- Continuously evaluate your security posture to ensure that you have the right protections in place.

-Safeguard the Point of Entry of Ransomware Attacks
+Safeguard the Point of Entry with Advanced Email Security

-Despite the availability of many email security solutions on the market, why do most organizations remain exposed?
+Despite the availability of many email security solutions on the market, most organizations remain exposed:

 - Traditional sandboxing technology, used by many of the email security solutions, has become outdated and not up to par to meet the challenges posed by sophisticated hackers, who employ several levels of attacks with multiple evasion techniques.